himansh-gjr/Photo-Editor-with-react/README.md

 run `npm start`

-You can edit the photo that is visible on your screen
+You can edit the Image that is visible on your screen

+you will find that Image here [App.css](https://github.com/himansh-gjr/Photo-Editor-with-react/blob/main/src/App.css)